rancher/rke2-docs/docs/security/pod_security_standards.md

 Starting from Kubernetes version v1.25.0, Pod Security Policies (PSP) are totally removed from Kubernetes, and replaced by [Pod Security Admission (PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
 A default Pod Security Admission config file will be added to the cluster upon startup as follows:

-* If running with the `--profile=cis-1.23` option, RKE2 will apply a restricted pod security standard via a configuration file which will enforce `restricted` mode throughout the cluster with an exception to the `kube-system`, `cis-operator-system`, and `tigera-operator` namespaces to ensure successful operation of system pods.
+If running with the `profile: cis` or `profile: cis-1.23` configuration:
+* RKE2 will apply a restricted pod security standard via a configuration file which will enforce `restricted` mode throughout the cluster with an exception to the `kube-system`, `cis-operator-system`, and `tigera-operator` namespaces to ensure successful operation of system pods.

+If running without a `profile` configuration:
-* If running without the `--profile=cis-1.23` option, RKE2 will apply a nonrestricted pod security standard via a configuration file which will enforce `privileged` mode throughout the cluster which allows a completely unrestricted mode to all pods in the cluster.
+* RKE2 will apply a nonrestricted pod security standard via a configuration file which will enforce `privileged` mode throughout the cluster which allows a completely unrestricted mode to all pods in the cluster.

 RKE2 will put this configuration file at `/etc/rancher/rke2/rke2-pss.yaml`, the content of the configuration file varies according to the cis mode which you started rke2: